 Soon after, new businesses slowly started to take shape.
 Midtown Tavern became the only restaurant of its kind in the area, Universal Athletics relocated from downtown to the old IGA building on North 7th and City Brew opened up its 3rd Bozeman location on the same block.
 In 2018, the run-down Rainbow Hotel underwent a major facelift and reopened as the hip, mid-century modern style RSVP Motel.

 Fast-forward to early 2019, and there are several plans on the table for concert venues, breweries, apartment buildings and condos that will all dramatically shape the area now known as Midtown:

 The ELM - Logjam Concert Venue

-In the Spring of 2018, plans for a concert venue in Bozeman’s Midtown were announced.
+In the Spring of 2018, plans for a concert venue called The ELM in Bozeman’s Midtown were announced.
 The venue will sit adjacent to RSVP Motel and will have the capacity to hold 1,500 people, drawing many more musical artists to Bozeman than ever before.
 The building design is contemporary with a heavy focus on concrete and wood with a "zen vibe".
 Heading the project is Montana-based music promoter, Logjam Presents.
 The venue is expected to host around 80 concerts per year and the facility will also be available for private functions, corporate parties, and community events.
 Photo credit: www.logjampresents.com

 Midtown Brewery & Apartments